 One of the first questions decision-makers need to ask themselves is, does it make more sense to lease or buy?
 Leasing is attractive to many as it offers the advantage of lower initial capital output, and often maintenance support can be included in the lease agreement.
 However, the longer the lease term, the more a business will typically spend versus purchasing the equipment outright.

 Purchasing comes with the advantage of ownership and the associated tax benefits of having a fixed asset as outlined in section 179 of the US tax code.
 In addition to the benefits that come with capital expenditures on equipment, the depreciation of that equipment can provide significant tax savings over its life.
 The downside to ownership is that businesses own the maintenance and repairs as well as their hardware.

-A study done by Huntington Technology Finance examined the total cost of ownership throughout a typical three year and five year refresh cycle.
-Taking into account the cost of maintenance to include software upgrades and patches, break/fix support, software development costs to support legacy systems, lost productivity when units require repair, drives become corrupted, and systems accumulate layers of software and security updates that require additional system resources and take up more drive space, the difference in total cost of ownership between a three year and a five year refresh are significant.
+A study done by Huntington Technology Finance examined the total cost of ownership throughout a typical three-year and five-year refresh cycle.
+Taking into account the cost of maintenance including software upgrades and patches, break/fix support, software development costs to support legacy systems, lost productivity when units require repair, drives become corrupted, and systems accumulate layers of software and security updates that require additional system resources and take up more drive space, the difference in total cost of ownership between a three year and a five-year refresh are significant.
 By hanging on to IT equipment beyond three years, where repair/upgrade costs begin to factor in on top of regular maintenance costs, businesses can end up paying for their equipment twice and by year five, these costs typically exceed the initial hardware costs.